katjaaaaaa/ms_thesis/README.md

 ## Running the experiments

-We ran our experiment in a Python 3.11.13 virtual environment.
+We ran our experiments in a Python 3.11.13 virtual environment.
 Before running the programs, install the necessary packages with this command:

 ```
 pip install -r requirements.txt